linuxlawson/2FA-Options/README.md

 **Recovery Codes**
     Always keep recovery codes in a seperate safe place.
-    You will need these in case you loose access to other methods.
+    You will need these in case you lose access to other methods.

 <br>